Jokowi will campaign with Luthfi-Yasin at Fort Solo in Vastenburg - ExBulletin

 Jokowi will campaign with Luthfi-Yasin at Fort Solo in Vastenburg

-Solo, Aktual.com – The Central Java (Jateng) gubernatorial candidate duo number 02, Ahmad Luthfi and Taj Yasin, will run a major campaign with the 7th President Joko Widodo (Jokowi).
+SOLO, KOMPAS.com – The pair of candidates for governor (cagub) of Central Java (Jateng), serial number 02, Ahmad Luthfi and Taj Yasin, will occupy great campaign with the 7th President Joko Widodo (Jokowi).

 The event is scheduled to take place on Sunday, November 17, 2024, at Fort Vastenburg, Pasar Kliwon District, Solo City.

+Also read: Jokowi to join Luthfi-Yasin campaign in several locations in Central Java

-Chairman of the Regional Leadership Council (DPW) of PSI Central Java, Antonius Yoga Prabowo, said that the certainty of Jokowi's presence was still waiting to be confirmed.
+Chairman of the Regional Leadership Council (DPW) of PSI Central Java, Antonius Yoga Prabowo, said that participation was certain.
+Jokowi still waiting for confirmation.

 “As a supporting party, we really hope that Pak Jokowi will participate in the big campaign there,” Antonius said when meeting in Semanggi village.